\"Writing.Com

 Ask & Answer

-Last time, in "Out of Time, I began this time-travel series.
+Last time, in "Out of TimeOpen in new Window., I began this time-travel series.

-Quick-Quill : I love this Part 1 and am anxious for Pt2.
+Quick-Quill Author Icon: I love this Part 1 and am anxious for Pt2.
 I totally agree with you and love the way you lay it out.
 I love c) and d) The fact the child goes back to see its Grandfather, only to find the grandfather died just made me want to read this story.
 What if? is the biggest boost to a writer.
 What if the grandmother did in fact have a lover/2nd/3rd husband?
 The fact the Hero must now find where or who that person was would make a great story.
 I read a book (self published) Repeating History-Justus, started out so interesting. as it progressed the story faded for me.
 But the boy went back to relive his grandfather's life (as the grandfather.
 A bit like back to the future only if marty went back as his father.)
 There are some interesting time travel books out there.
 This one had a great idea but It didn't keep me interested all the way through.
 I lost interest in this genre as they seem to all be similar.

 There are a bunch out there.
 None of them that I've read really address paradoxes to my satisfaction.

-Elfin Dragon-finally published [responding to "A New Force Awakens]: Regarding "A New Force Awakens".
+Elfin Dragon-finally published Author Icon [responding to "A New Force AwakensOpen in new Window.]: Regarding "A New Force Awakens".
 I'm one of those who also likes a good Space Opera and remembers that iconic slow crawl.
 I also remember standing in line to see the first Superman movie.
 Though the two couldn't be more far apart I think there's something to be said about your first (either science fiction or fantasy) film.
 It captures your imagination and if you're inclined to write, stirs your own stories.

 Oh, I don't know.
 Both are fantasies that use science fiction props.
 Both involve a hero's journey.
 Both protagonists discover their immense power.
 And most importantly, John Williams did both scores.
 Yes, Star Wars is fantasy, not science fiction.
 But I could make a case on both sides for Superman; as I've said before, comic books combine fantasy with SF.